Openhab-Nodes/website/content/en/_index.md

     “There Is One Thing Stronger Than All The Armies In The World, And That Is An Idea Whose Time Has Come.” <small>– Victor Hugo</small>
 </blockquote>

+A few notable remarks:

+* Addons can be developed in many programming languages ranging from Java to C++ or Rust.
+* The core is written in Rust and follows a microservice architecture
+* The Android/iOS App is Flutter/Dart based

 We are organising a hang out every Thursday 6pm EST on Discord.
 If you are new, check out the [Developer Documentation](/developer) first.